HL7/davinci-deqm/source/pages/datax.md

 In addition to the resources listed above, the following artifacts are used in this transaction:

-1. Data Requirements: [$data-requirements (R4)] operation  (Note - the same operation is used for both version STU3 and R4 transaction)
+1. Data Requirements: [$data-requirements] operation

 ##### Usage
 {:.no_toc}